thijstriemstra/garduino/arduino/pygarden/README.md

 Controls 12V water valve and 12V water pump and starts them once a day to water the plants for a period of time.

+Also includes a manual mode controlled by a button for extra watering.

 Sensors:

  - Soil (2 FC-28 sensors)